 Senior activities in Virginia Beach

-It’s nice to take your loved one out to enjoy the outdoors or find some entertainment, despite all the great activities provided by assisted living and memory care facilities.
+It’s nice to take your loved one out to enjoy the outdoors or find some entertainment, despite all the great activities provided by our partner assisted living and memory care facilities.

-If you want a more picturesque viewpoint, First Landing State Park and Back Bay National Wildlife Refuge feature wheelchair-accessible nature trails.
+If you want an even more picturesque viewpoint, First Landing State Park and Back Bay National Wildlife Refuge feature wheelchair-accessible nature trails.

 The Military Aviation Museum is a must visit spot for seniors and families who are interested in aviation history.
 With some exhibitions only being displayed for a limited time, there’s always something new to see.